dzek69/react-source-of-truth/README.md

 Simple `react-redux`-alike library for handling single-source-of-truth state in your React Application.

+# WARNING

+> You are looking at rewritten library with new ideas in alpha state.
+Beware of API changes before stabilizing.
+>
+> Outdated docs ahead!

 ## Features:

-- the simplest possible api to pass deep state to your components
-- the simplest possible api to update deep state from your components
+- the simplest single source of truth management for your React application,
+- no actions, no reducers, just select the data you need and update the deep plain object when needed
+- full TypeScript support (except legacy `connect` method)
+- both hooks & legacy React support
-- based on well-known `react-redux` `connect` and `Provider`
+- legacy code is based on well-known `react-redux`'s `connect`
-- no actions, no reducers
-- no need to re-built half of your state to keep objects immutability rule of React, just pass a path to a value when updating
+- no need to re-built half of your state to keep objects immutability rule of React thanks to awesome `immutable-assign`
-- Less than 2,5kB of source code, 1121 bytes minified gzipped

 ## Usage:

 See: [Docs][docs]

-## FAQ:

-> Why use `connect` instead of passing whole state all the time?
-- For performance.
-You are able to re-render your components only when data actually used by these component changes.

-> How to get current state when updating it?
-- Something like redux-thunk is built-in into `react-source-of-truth`.
-Your updating function should return another function.
-It will be called with `getState` method.
-See [Docs][docs] for details.

-> How to use `update` to add a value to an array?
-- Currently you have to do it manually.
-See [Docs][docs].

-## TODO:

-- unit tests

 ## License: